SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 The main engine and project manager for the creation of the current **free programming book for beginners** with open source is **[Svetlin Nakov, PhD](https://nakov.com)**.

-It all starts with the mass **free programming basics courses**, held across the country since 2014 when the SoftUni initiative was launched.
-In the beginning, these courses had a wider reach and included more theory, but in 2016 Svetlin Nakov, PhD completely revised them, renovated, simplified, and **directed them to be more practical**.
+In the beginning, these chapters had a wider reach and included more theory, but in 2016 Svetlin Nakov, PhD completely revised them, renovated, simplified, and **directed them to be more practical**.
 This is how the **learning content core of this book was created**.

-SoftUni's free programming start-up trainings are probably the largest ever conducted in Bulgaria.
-By 2018, SoftUni's basic programming course **is held over 170 times in nearly 40 Bulgarian cities** in person and repeatedly online, with over 60,000 participants.
-Quite naturally, the need to write a **textbook** for the tens of thousands of participants in SoftUni programming courses for beginners also arises.
 On the principle of free software and free knowledge, Svetlin Nakov led a **team of volunteers** and started this open-source project, initially to create a book based on programming with the C# language and later with other programming languages.

 ### Authors Team